-3.7.3 GSM and mobile data
+3.7.3.
+GSM and mobile data

-Here, the GSM module can be switched off, the PIN code entered, 2G/3G mobile data switched off or the data from the APN set up.
+Here, the GSM module can be switched off, the PIN code entered, 2G/4G mobile data switched off and locked.
+You here also will find APN set up.
 Please contact your provider for the APN settings.

-3.7.4 Factory reset
+3.7.4.
+Factory reset